Stewarding God's Creation

 Walking with Christ in the world while treading lightly amongst his wondrous creation.

-Eco Church’s vision is for churches of all denominations to care for creation as an integral part of loving their neighbours and following God faithfully.
-Watch the clip below to find out more.
+Eco Church is an environmental project set up and managed by A Rocha.
+The vision for Eco Church is for churches of all denominations to care for creation as an integral part of loving their neighbours and following God faithfully.

 The Eco Church scheme award points on the basis of how green our church buildings are.
 This includes the main church building, including the various rooms and offices within it as well as the vicarage.
 Multiple elements are assessed including the heating system, lights, window glazing and more.
 To improve our environmental rating in the buildings category we will be doing the following: